markmi/acpphint/README.md

 - Later: add 2 such *.pg files.
 Adjust/rename a couple of others, adding time variants to the existing RAM ones as well.

+- Later: add a missing time *.gp file to go with a RAM one.

 Changes
 - Adjust a FreeBSD libstdc++ makefile.\*'s for Running on a HoneyComb.
   Add files from a run into acpphint_example_data/HoneyComb-FBSD/ .